Stem Cell Treatment for ankylosing spondylitis stage 4 Advanced

 Total Number of MSC+ Cell Infusions: Total Endogenous Cell Count and range of growth factors will vary based on patient needs.

 Types of Stem Cells and Delivery Methods: For patients with moderate AS, multiple sessions of clinical grade expanded UC-MSC+ Mesenchymal Cells along with our proprietary mix of growth factors that can include Bone Morphogenetic Proteins (BMPs), Insulin-like Growth Factor-1 (IGF-1), Transforming Growth Factor-beta (TGF-β), Platelet-Derived Growth Factors (PDGF), Connective Tissue Growth Factors (CTGF), Epidermal Growth Factors (EGF), Vascular Endothelial Growth Factors (VEGF), Fibroblast Growth Factors (FGF) and Nerve Growth Factors (NGF).
 The regenerative therapy protocol we recommend will depend on the patient’s medical needs.
-The isolated cells and growth factors are delivered via intravenous drips, direct local injections, intradiscal injections, intrathecal injections, fluoroscopy-guided stem cell delivery (in a hospital setting only), or a combination of different delivery methods to achieve the best results.
+Isolated cells and growth factors are delivered via intravenous drips, direct local injections, intradiscal injections, intrathecal injections, fluoroscopy-guided stem cell delivery (in a hospital setting only), or a combination of these methods to achieve optimal results.

-Rehabilitation Post Treatment: Physical Rehabilitation in Bangkok is optional but highly recommended.
+Rehabilitation Post-Treatment: Physical Rehabilitation in Bangkok is optional but strongly recommended.
 Complete physical rehab services post-therapy can be provided upon request for 2-3 hours per day and up to 5 days per week.

 Total Treatment Time Required is estimated to be around two weeks (depending on the type and severity of the condition).
 Medical and travel visas for extended accommodations at a hotel or apartment for the patient and family can also be provided upon request.